BaregBananenrepublik/BananaLoot/README.md

 Use at your own risk.
 Not a substitute for common sense while master looting. 🍌

+BananaLoot's original source code and original artwork are licensed under the MIT License.
+The bundled item database contains data derived from AtlasLoot / AtlasLootClassic.
+See THIRD_PARTY_NOTICES.md for attribution and source information.

 <p align="center">
   <img src="BananaLootIcon.jpg" alt="BananaLoot" width="400">
 </p>